-Sterling’s gap analysis is a comprehensive method of looking at every level of management in a quality system to effectively allocate resources.
-Risk analysis is utilized in conjunction with quality system management for a safe, reliable, and repeatable process.
+Sterling’s gap analysis is a comprehensive method of looking at every level of management in a medical device quality system to effectively allocate resources.
+Risk analysis is utilized in conjunction with medical device quality system management for a safe, reliable, and repeatable process.
 The “gap” aspect is when the comparison of previous standards and ideal future standards are reviewed.
 The goal is to bridge that gap to translate ideas into reality.
 Sterling’s in-depth experience in the modern medical device field becomes a substantially beneficial factor to gap analysis.
-Historical evidence is researched as well as assessed to Part 11 & HIPPA requirements.
+Historical evidence is researched as well as assessed to align with Part 11 & HIPAA requirements.
 Quantifiable standards that streamline development procedures help identify critical areas in your system.

-Sterling’s role in independent auditing gives you the flexibility to work with a quality system that is optimized for your needs.
-Whether it’s creating a quality system from scratch with our team, remediation and reconstruction of an existing one, or relying on one of our own formulated quality systems, Sterling considers quality a serious component to product development and remains flexible in its approach.
-Our team has the patience and proactive mindset to resolve issues swiftly, whereby client needs are prioritized, and waste is reduced.
+Sterling’s role in independent auditing gives you the flexibility to work with a medical device quality system that is optimized for your needs.
+Whether it’s creating a medical device quality system from scratch with our team, remediation and reconstruction of an existing one, or relying on one of our own formulated quality systems, Sterling considers quality a serious component to product development and remains flexible in its approach.
+Our team offers medical device quality consulting and has the patience and proactive mindset to resolve issues swiftly, whereby client needs are prioritized, and waste is reduced.
 Medical devices should not only fulfill uniform quality framework standards, but efficiently maintain quality throughout its existence in the ecosystem.

-With our familiarity of FDA regulations, Sterling helps relieve excessive regulatory burden by targeting specific aspects as valued by the industry.
+With our familiarity of medical device quality assurance and regulatory compliance, Sterling helps relieve excessive regulatory burden.
 At times during the process, FDA roadblocks may delay quality approval without a clear means of how complications can be solved.
 Sterling not only pinpoints quality errors, but also provides the knowledge to improve the device, the system, and/or the development process.
-Official quality assurance by auditors improves brand reputation in the industry as a whole—for audience and investors alike—by highlighting to users that the product excels in its purpose.
+Official quality assurance by auditors improves brand reputation in the industry as a whole—for the audience and investors alike—by highlighting to users that the product excels in its purpose.